bennour007/tnelections2019/README.md

 An R package that contains the data for the 2019 Tunisian general election and can compute the results given the threshold provided.

+You can read more about the rational and motivation for this little package in [here](https://bennour.tn/project/elections_remake/)

 ## How to install

 simply paste the following code in your R console :